Bukola-Testimony/AltSchool-Cloud-Exercises-Third-Semester/Exercise-2/autoscaling-group.md

 10. On the "Configure advanced options" page choose "Attach to an existing load balancer"
 11. Next "Choose from your load balancer target groups" and select the created target group: e.g demo-target-group
 12. click on next
-13:On the "Configure group size and Scaling Policies" page, you can specify the following details:
+13. On the "Configure group size and Scaling Policies" page, you can specify the following details:
 Group Size:
 Desired capacity: 2
 Minimum capacity: 2